DarkGhostHunter/RutUtils/README.md

 echo RutHelper::validate(['14.328.145-0', '12343580-K', 'foo']); // false
 ```

-Alternatively, you can use the `Rut` object itself (which cleans any non-RUT character).
+Alternatively, you can use the `Rut` object itself.

 ```php
 <?php